babarrett/g80-9009/making-cables.md

 From this I concluded that Pins 4 and 5 should be used as ground, and that pins 12, 13, and 14 should be used as power. (+12V)

+According to the breakout box, the port 2, 3, 7 is also connected to the upstream system.
+There could be some data activity going on.

 ```
 Keyboard